By Paul Mullins OBE, Non-Executive Chairman, Aptem

 How bad could post Covid-19 unemployment become, and what can we do to arrest its growth and help the out of work redeploy their skills?
 In this piece we look at the ONS forecasts, comparing them with previous recessions and recoveries.
 We seek to draw conclusions relevant to skills training.

 The ONS forecasts unemployment will peak early in 2021 at 13.1 % (worse case) and by Q1 2025 will be 4.1% (best case) to 6.1% (worst case).

 The best ONS case takes us back by 2025 to the immediately pre-COVID level of 3.9%.
 That is, a sharp rise and a rapid fall.

-Looking at previous recessions can help us understand how the COVID recovery may take shape and the feasibility of achieving the rapid fall we would all like to see.
+Looking at previous recessions can help us understand how the COVID-19 unemployment recovery may take shape.
+It’ll show the feasibility of achieving the rapid fall we would all like to see.
 They are, of course, precedents and not forecasts.

 Another global pandemic, the Spanish flu in 1918, coincided with the end of World War One.
 The two together saw unemployment rise fast from effectively full employment in 1918 to 17% in 1919 and a rapid decline to 10 % by the mid 1920s.

 Recent recession data

 The 1990 and 2008 recessions are potentially instructive.
 They are the most recent, have a similar shape to each other and not dissimilar scale.